⚓ U.S. Navy — Amphibious Ships

 Newport LST-1179

-The Newport LST-1179 consisted of 20 vessels.
-Like all U.S. Navy amphibious ships built during the asbestos era, these ships used asbestos-containing insulation throughout their engineering plants.
-Veterans who served in engineering spaces aboard Newport LST-1179 ships may have been exposed to asbestos fibers.
+The Newport LST-1179 was a class of U.S. Navy amphibious ships from the asbestos era, led by USS Newport (LST-1179).
+Its 20 ships used asbestos-containing insulation throughout the engineering plant, and veterans who served aboard Newport LST-1179 vessels — especially in engineering ratings — may have been exposed to asbestos fibers.

 Asbestos Exposure Aboard Newport LST-1179 Ships

-Asbestos was the standard thermal insulation material in U.S. Navy amphibious ships built before approximately 1980.
-Common sources of asbestos exposure aboard Newport LST-1179 vessels included:
+Asbestos was the standard thermal insulation material aboard U.S. Navy amphibious ships built before approximately 1980.
+On ships of this type, asbestos-containing materials were concentrated in the areas below.

-For detailed information on spaces and products specific to amphibious ships, see the Amphibious Ships asbestos overview ›
+For the full amphibious ships exposure overview, see the Amphibious Ships asbestos guide ›

 At-Risk Ratings Aboard Newport LST-1179 Ships